DarkGhostHunter/Captchavel/README.md

 Here is the full array of [reCAPTCHA credentials](#set-up) to use depending on the version.
 Do not change the array unless you know what you're doing.

-## Testing with Captchavel
+## Testing Score with Captchavel

-When unit testing your application, this package can help you to [automatically fake reCAPTCHA responses](#fake-responses).
+On testing, when Captchavel is disabled, routes set with the v2 middleware won't need to input the challenge in their body as it will be not verified.

+On the other hand, reCAPTCHA v3 (score) responses can be [automatically faked](#fake-responses).

 To do that, you should [enable Captchavel](#enable-switch) on your tests, through the `.env.testing` environment file, or in [PHPUnit environment section](https://phpunit.readthedocs.io/en/9.5/configuration.html?highlight=environment#the-env-element).
 If you use another testing framework, refer to its documentation.